This online program is not being offered at this time.

 "A Bachelor of Arts degree in Criminal Justice is crucial in this field and is the key that opens the door to career advancement."

-- Robert J Kuehl, Deputy Chief Kansas City, Missouri, Police Department and 32-year veteran of law enforcement
+- Robert J. Kuehl, deputy chief of the Kansas City, Missouri, Police Department and 32-year veteran of law enforcement

-Learn from professionals in the field and make connections with others in or pursuing the field.
+Learn from professionals in the criminal justice field and make connections with others in or pursuing a career in criminal justice.
 With our online criminal justice degree program, access to learning is convenient for working adults.

 Bachelor of Arts in Criminal Justice Admission/Graduation Requirements